robijs/robi/README.md

 6. Click Install.

 ## Troubleshooting
-You might see error messages in the terminal session that's running your local development server.
+You might generate error messages in the terminal session that's running your local development server.

 If you see either of these: